Embird Embroidery Software

 Trace Tool Styles

-A panel with Trace tool styles will appear.
+A panel displaying the available Trace Tool styles will appear.

 Pop-up Panel with Trace Tool Styles